s9y/s9y.github.io/docs/developers/code-primer.md

 On top of that, certain variables that are not included in the Serendipity Configuration panel can be configured in this file; if they are not present, the Serendipity defaults will be used.
 Such variables are:

-* $serendipity['dashboardCommentsLimit']: How many comments to show in the dashboard overview (default 5)
-* $serendipity['dashboardLimit']: How many entries to show in dashboard (default 5)
-* $serendipity['dashboardDraftLimit']: How many of those dashboard entries are filled up with draft entries (default 5)
 * $serendipity['production']: If set to "false" you can evoke extra debugging output when errors occur.
 If set to "debug", it will be extra-verbose. (default: based on version, RC and alpha/betas default to false)
 * $serendipity['allowDateManipulation']: If set to true (default), users can change the date of entries
 * $serendipity['max_last_modified']: Amount of seconds how fresh an article must be, so that a comment to an entry will modify its LastModified-timestamp (default: 7 days)